 - THE CHAIRMAN: I am going to come on to this, but as I understand it you are obviously senior counsel acting for the Fergusons and Mr Quinn is senior counsel for the Roberts family.
 Mr McBrien, you don't have senior counsel, is that right? - MR McBRIEN: No. We do, sorry, he hasn't been fully briefed yet.
-Mr McKay has been mentioned in despatches, but we have taken on board what you have been saying, the recent communications, and the matter is being reviewed. - 8 THE CHAIRMAN: And Ms Ramsey, you are on your own at present, is that right? - 9 MS RAMSEY: Presently, yes sir, but we wish to have the opportunity to consider the 10 issue in relation to senior counsel. - THE CHAIRMAN: Thank you.
-Mr Topolski, just to go back to you for the moment, from you have seen of the papers I am not asking you for an absolute commitment to this today do you see any conflict between the families? - 14 MR TOPOLSKI: No, no. - THE CHAIRMAN: On another point, is there potential for it to be beneficial to share, to some degree, representation? - MR TOPOLSKI: I will answer that by indicating that this very topic has been discussed 17 this morning in my first meeting with my clients.
-The answer to that in my 18 personal opinion and professional opinion is yes, it presents the ability not only to 19 20 understand the detail of each case, the inter-relationship between them, so far as 21 the medicine cuts across all of them.
-And what could be equally important for the efficient conduct of the Inquiry is that capacity that one would have to step back 22 and look at the bigger picture and thereby channel what one is seeking to say 23 about the various aspects.
-With that bigger picture very much in mind Ι 24 25 recognise the role of Counsel to the Inquiry, and I am not talking about a situation which one would be stepping into her territory, I am not suggesting that for one 26 moment, but if you are asking a blunt question and wanting a blunt answer, 27 whoever that person is going to be, in my humble opinion and what I have read so 28 far, one Silk, with adequate support, could represent all of these families.
+Mr McKay has been mentioned in despatches, but we have taken on board what you have been saying, the recent communications, and the matter is being reviewed. - 8 THE CHAIRMAN: And Ms Ramsey, you are on your own at present, is that right? - MS RAMSEY: Presently, yes sir, but we wish to have the opportunity to consider the issue in relation to senior counsel. - THE CHAIRMAN: Thank you.
+Mr Topolski, just to go back to you for the moment, from you have seen of the papers I am not asking you for an absolute commitment to this today do you see any conflict between the families? - 14 MR TOPOLSKI: No, no. - THE CHAIRMAN: On another point, is there potential for it to be beneficial to share, to some degree, representation? - 17 MR TOPOLSKI: I will answer that by indicating that this very topic has been discussed 18 this morning in my first meeting with my clients.
+The answer to that in my personal opinion and professional opinion is yes, it presents the ability not only to 19 understand the detail of each case, the inter-relationship between them, so far as 20 the medicine cuts across all of them.
+And what could be equally important for the 21 efficient conduct of the Inquiry is that capacity that one would have to step back 22 and look at the bigger picture and thereby channel what one is seeking to say 23 about the various aspects.
+With that bigger picture very much in mind 24 recognise the role of Counsel to the Inquiry, and I am not talking about a situation 25 which one would be stepping into her territory, I am not suggesting that for one 26 moment, but if you are asking a blunt question and wanting a blunt answer, 27 whoever that person is going to be, in my humble opinion and what I have read so 28 far, one Silk, with adequate support, could represent all of these families.
 29 - 30 THE CHAIRMAN: Or alternatively there could be two Silks but not four?

-MR TOPOLSKI: Or two but not four, well I am not going to play a numbers games, I want to safely be able to get back to the airport.
+want to safely be able to get back to the airport.